mluerig/phenopype/source/installation.rst

 2.1 Update Phenopype
 """"""""""""""""""""

-For regular major and minor releases do:
+For regular major and minor releases:

 .. code-block:: bash